Sita Navami is the birth anniversary of pious and divine Goddess Sita.

 Sita : woman of substance

-You must be wondering why I have used the term -woman of substance.
-Actually, a woman of substance is someone who goes beyond the surface—she’s strong, wise, and deeply rooted in her values.
-It’s about more than about her looks.
-Its beyod that.
 Also its about her integrity, her resilience and the way she carries herself in tough times.
-When I think of goddess Sita from the Ramayana, she embodies this perfectly.
-Her strength was not just in enduring hardship, but in staying true to her principles, even when the world tested her.
-She is a reminder that true power lies in character and grace.
+When, I think of goddess Sita from the Ramayana, she embodies this perfectly.
+Likewise, Her strength was shown in enduring hardship.
+She stayed true to her principles, even when the world tested her patients, integrity and loyalty.
+She was a perfect character with grace at every walk of Ramayana and Uttar Ramayana.

 Characteristics of Sita